Choice - Best Stock Broker in India

 How to Calculate XIRR?

-Now that we’ve understood what is XIRR in mutual funds, let’s learn how XIRR is calculated.
+Now that we’ve understood what XIRR is in mutual funds, let’s learn how XIRR is calculated.

-The most common and convenient way to calculate XIRR is by using Microsoft Excel or Google Sheets, which offers a built-in XIRR() function.
+The most common and convenient way to calculate XIRR is by using Microsoft Excel or Google Sheets, which offers a built-in XIRR function.
 This is especially helpful when dealing with multiple investments made on different dates, like in SIPs or staggered lump sum investments.

 1. Enter Cash Flows in Column A: